 As part of the Avaya Aura® version 7.0 release, Communication Manager incorporates the ability to use the Avaya Aura® Media Sever (AAMS) as a media resource.
 The AAMS is a software-based, high density media server that provides DSP resources for IP-based sessions.
 Media resources from both the AAMS and a G450 Media Gateway were utilized during the compliance test.
 The configuration of the AAMS is not discussed in this document.
-For more information on the installation and administration of the AAMS in Communication Manager refer to the AAMS documentation listed in the Additional References section.
+For more information on the installation and administration of the AAMS in Communication Manager refer to [6] and [7] in the References section.

 Avaya Aura® Messaging was used during the compliance test to verify voice mail redirection and navigation, as well as the delivery of Message Waiting Indicator (MWI) messages to the enterprise telephones.
-Since the configuration tasks for Messaging are not directly related to the interoperability tests with Axtel SIP Trunking, they are not included in these Application Notes.
+Since the configuration tasks for Messaging are not directly related to the interoperability tests with the service provider, they are not included in these Application Notes.